-In the illustration by Frank H. Netter above, notice how each group of muscle surrounding the bone is separated and surrounded by a translucent, fibrous connective tissue.
+In the illustration by Frank H. Netter above, notice how each group of muscles surrounding the bone is separated and surrounded by a translucent, fibrous connective tissue.
 This tissue is the fascia.
 It serves as both a boundary and a point of connection between every structure within the body.
-It is similar to tendons and ligaments in its material (which is mostly collagen), but its function is different.
+It is similar to tendons and ligaments in its material composition (which is mostly collagen), but its function is different.
 Whereas ligaments connect bone to bone and tendons attach bone to muscle, the layers of fasciae encase organs, muscles, bones, nerves, and blood vessels.
 When the body is in motion, the fascia provides the structure, support, and lubrication for the coordinated movement of its internal components.

 The health of the fascia can be compromised by two main causes: inflammation and immobility.
-Inflammation can be caused by injury, overuse, misuse, etc. Immobility occurs from the lack of use or movement.
+Inflammation can be caused by injury, overuse, misuse, and other factors.
+Immobility occurs from the lack of use or movement.
 Both inflammation and immobility eventually cause the microfibers of the fascia to dehydrate and thicken.
 The lack of fluid and movement in between adjacent layers of connective tissues binds them together, which reduces range of motion, impedes blood flow, and impinges nerve fibers.

-Therapies like acupuncture, electro-acupuncture, trigger point dry needling, cupping, guasha, and other manual techniques each work in their own way to address aspects of fascia health.
+Therapies like acupuncture treatment, electro-acupuncture, trigger point dry needling, cupping, guasha, and other manual techniques each work in their own way to address aspects of fascia health.
 All of the therapies provided at South Jersey Sports Acupuncture work directly with the fascia.
 With skillful application, they can be used to combat and release the stiffness and tension caused by the accumulation of fascial adhesions.
 Many times, immediate relief can be felt as health is restored to the fascial network.